kobra140489/MES.Wiki/Admin-&-Configuration:-Admin-&-Debug-Options.md

 These commands can be used to force spawn random or specific spawn groups, enable debug mode, get data on loaded spawngroups / active players / active NPCs / etc, and much more.
-These are chat commands only:
+These are chat commands only, so there are no accompanying XML configs.

+Here is a list of command categories:

 [**BehaviorDebug**](#BehaviorDebug)
 [**Debug**](#Debug)